zeepk/woodcut/README.md

 - Minigame score & rank tracking
 - Activity display & tracking
 - Splash page with activities and search
+- See progress percentages for:
+  - Max
+  - Max Total
+  - 120 All
+  - 200m All
+  - Quest Cape
 - Authenticated user accounts
 - RuneScape account(s) linking
 - Follow other players